codebar/tutorials/js/lesson4/tutorial.md

 Every time the browser fetches data from a server (which could be a page, an image, a script etc) it does it using HTTP.
 HTTP is the **H**&#x200b;yper<strong>T</strong>ext **T**&#x200b;ransport **P**&#x200b;rotocol.
 The server then sends back a **response**.
 An API is an easy way of fetching information from a remote service, in a way that's easy for a computer to understand.

-GitHub offers a [simple API](https://status.github.com/api) for viewing its current server uptime.
+GitHub offers a [simple API](https://status.github.com/api) for viewing its current and historical server availability.

+> Availability means whether or not the GitHub website was accessible to users and accepting traffic.
+If your website is down, it is not available.

 You can access an API in your web browser.
 Just pop the following into the address bar: